-The final test, which answers the question “Can you grow cranberries at home?”, is determining what the climate is like in your region.
-Cranberry plants need cold weather in order to trigger a dormant phase, approximately 3 months of temperatures in the 32-45 degree F. (0-7 C.) range.
-Some areas of the country will not be suitable then, for cranberry planting.
+The final test, which answers the question, “Can you grow cranberries at home?” is to determine what the climate is like in your region.
+Cranberry plants need cold weather in order to trigger a dormant phase, approximately three months of temperatures in the 32-45 degree F. (0-7 C.) range.
+Some areas of the country will not be suitable for cranberry planting.

 How to Grow Cranberries

 When everything above is checked off your list, it’s time for the basics of cranberry vine care.
-Growing cranberry plants from seed is not recommended, so plants may be obtained through mail order, internet, or if you reside in an area of commercial cranberry farms, possibly from a grower.
+Growing cranberry plants from seed is not recommended, so plants may be obtained through mail order, the Internet, or if you reside in an area of commercial cranberry farms, possibly from a grower.

-To make things easier, you will want to purchase rooted seedlings, which are usually in a 1-inch diameter pot.
+To make things easier, purchase rooted seedlings, which are usually in a 1-inch diameter pot.
 Plant one rooted cranberry cutting per square foot, which should fill in within one or two years.
 It is unnecessary to put fertilizer in the hole as long as the rooted section is substantial.
 Plant cranberry plants after the last major frost in the spring depending on your location.

 Water daily for the first couple of weeks until the seedlings have established and thereafter every couple of days, or keep moist but not drenched.

-Fertilize every 3-4 weeks with Osmocote slow release and follow up with liquid fertilizer, such as Miracid.
+Fertilize every three to four weeks with slow release fertilizer and follow up regularly with a balanced liquid fertilizer..

 Hand weed as needed.
-Protect cranberry vines form damage during winter conditions with a thick layer of mulch such as pine boughs, or snow accumulation may also become a protector of sorts as well.
+Protect cranberry vines from damage during winter conditions with a thick layer of mulch such as pine boughs.
+Snow accumulation may also become a protector of sorts as well.